 (a legal expert opinion)

-In an open source licence, the impact of a copyleft clause is quite clear: the same licence must be reused when re-distributing the covered work and its direct modifications or the derivatives where significant parts of the work is copied/integrated/adapted etc. Therefore, the EUPL is copyleft for avoiding any re-licensing of the work under another licence that could even be proprietary (meaning exclusive appropriation).
-In addition, and when it is necessary for legal interoperability reasons, the EUPL authorises the licensing of combined derivatives under one of the compatible copyleft licences that are listed in the EUPL Appendix.
+In an open source licence, the impact of a reciprocity clause (or copyleft clause) is quite clear: the same licence must be reused when re-distributing the covered work and its direct modifications or the derivatives where significant parts of the work is copied/integrated/adapted etc. Therefore, the EUPL is reciprocal for providing improvements back to the original licensor (and all other users) and for avoiding any re-licensing of the work under another licence that could even be proprietary (meaning exclusive appropriation).
+In addition, and when it is necessary for licence compatibility reasons, the EUPL authorises the licensing of combined derivatives under one of the compatible copyleft licences that are listed in the EUPL Appendix.

 Things become less clear since an important fraction of free software supporters have put forward a distinction between strong copyleft (that would be produced by the GPL and AGPL licences) and weak copyleft (that would be produced by the LGPL or MPL licences, for example).
 In their mind, strong copyleft would grant a better protection, because linking the covered files with other works would extent the coverage of the strong copyleft licence to the whole application: all linked or combined files would become covered.
 Opponents once qualified this as a “viral effect”.